hassmuha/CarND-Advanced-Lane-Lines-Submit/writeup.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-Moreover  `cv2.getPerspectiveTransform(src,dst)` function is used to get the perspective transformation and defined the my own `wrap_perspectTransform()` which takes the perpective matrix and the image as input and using `cv2.warpPerspective()` transformed the input image and returns the warped image as output.
-For showing the results I am taking the undistorted thresholded image as input and after transformation wraped image is shown below:
+Moreover  `cv2.getPerspectiveTransform(src,dst)` function is used to get the perspective transformation and defined the my own `wrap_perspectTransform()` which takes the perspective matrix and the image as input and using `cv2.warpPerspective()` transformed the input image and returns the warped image as output.
+For showing the results, I am taking the undistorted threshold image as input and after transformation warped image is shown below:

+![alt text][image11]

 The lane lines appear parallel in the warped image, this provide us confidence that the transformation is working fine and later using the angle of curvature we can also confirm this.

-![alt text][image11]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I have used the two functions as provided in the lecture `slidingwindow_polyfit(...)` and `lookAhead_polyfit(...)` this uses the technique of partitioning the whole image into segments along y axis.
+I have used the two functions as provided in the lecture `slidingwindow_polyfit(...)` and `lookAhead_polyfit(...)` Function `slidingwindow_polyfit(...)` uses the technique of partitioning the whole image into segments along y axis.
 Then find possible location of left and right plane starting from the bottom segment and moving up till the first segment.
 For the first segment histogram is calculated along x-axis.
 Then pass a separate window search to find peaks of the histogram which are parts of left and right lane.
 The final position of window in each segment also serves as starting point to find the left and right lane in next upper segment, so called seed.
 Widow is move left and right to find best peak.
 And keep applying these steps till the top segment of the image.
 For each segment and for each lane I took center of the window points to fit 2nd order polynomial function.
 This is done in by using `numpy.polyfit(...)` function.

 In the figure below the detected widow peak is shown along with curve line is also drawn which is calculated based on the polynomial coefficients found :

 ![alt text][image12]

-But for the video pipeline `lookAhead_polyfit(...)` is also used, this step will be explained later but main idea here is not to perform the sliding window step to avoid computation and exploit the temporal locality fact that in two consecutive frames there would be no much change in the position of lane lines with respect to previous images.
-Moreover also helps is in case of some noise present in the image and histogram leads us to wrong initial seed.
+But for the video pipeline `lookAhead_polyfit(...)` is also used, this step will be explained later but main idea here is not to perform the sliding window step to avoid computation and exploit the temporal fact that in two consecutive frames there would be no much change in the position of lane lines with respect to previous images.
+Moreover this also helps in case of some noise present in the image and histogram leads to wrong initial seed.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.